-NOTE: Since this post was written Facebook has (of course) changed the way that Pages display.
+NOTE: Since this post was written Facebook has (of course) changed the way that Pages display multiple times.
 The below points remain relevant, however, even with new display parameters.

 Recently I’ve been asked about which to invest in first for an online platform if you had to choose just one: a Facebook page or a website.
 Like with most things, it depends!
 There are a number of factors that will go into your decision, like what Facebook audiences have come to expect, how much content you have to share, and the overall goals of your project/business.
 I’m going to break down these factors + the limitations of each, so read on to learn more about which is better for you when it comes to Facebook pages and websites.